jonssond/json-localStorage/README.md

 # fake back-end with raw js

-This is a college project made with HTML5, CSS3 and JavaScript, which I make a University website with fake back-end utilizing localStorage and JSON for creating the database.
+This is a college project made with HTML5, CSS3 and JavaScript, which I did a University website with fake back-end utilizing localStorage and JSON for creating the database.

 Functions in the website:
   - Sign Up function, registering the name, surname, ID, University-ID, E-mail and password;